omiaydin1/a-special-study/README.md

   - This approach keeps the project lightweight and flexible
   - - Tracking progress daily builds a useful history
+    -     - - Learned that documentation evolves alongside the project

 - Noticed how commit history shows progress over time